Frequently Asked Questions

 Do I need to be an “expert” on my community/culture to enter?

 Miss Indigenous Canada is not a contest of who is the most connected, knowledgeable, or traditional.
-We are looking for women who love their communities, their cultures, and are looking for an opportunity to grow and learn.
-We welcome Indigenous women at any point in their journeys.
+We are looking for youth who love their communities, their cultures, and are looking for an opportunity to grow and learn.
+We welcome Indigenous youth at any point in their journeys.
 We believe that your Indigenous experience is valid and important, and this ties into representing all Indigenous folks and experiences across the country.

 How do you verify Indigenous identity?